-When: Wednesday, March 1, 5:30 – 7:00 p.m.
+When: Tuesday, September 19, from 5:30 – 7:00 p.m.

-For 20 years, Ken's work in advancing civil liberties has helped define our concepts of freedom and liberty.
-Whether defending 4th Amendment protections in front of the U.S. Supreme Court or filling class actions on behalf of mentally ill prisoners, Ken's work has been devoted to upholding the rights and protections of all individuals guaranteed by our state and federal Constitutions.
-The Constitutional Law Forum will fulfill its mission by offering:
+For more than 60 years, the ACLU of Indiana's work in advancing civil liberties has helped define our concepts of freedom and liberty.
+Whether defending 4th Amendment protections in front of the U.S. Supreme Court or filling class actions on behalf of mentally ill prisoners, our legal team's work has been devoted to upholding the rights and protections of all individuals guaranteed by our state and federal Constitutions.
+The Larry Reuben Constitutional Law Forum is an opportunity for lawyers to gain an insider knowledge of the headline generating work of the ACLU of Indiana's legal team, participate in the broader discussion of contemporary civil liberty issues, and support the targeted and strategic legal work of the ACLU of Indiana.
+The forum will fulfill its mission by offering:

 In an effort to ensure that lawyers throughout the field can join and benefit from the CLF, we offer tiered membership contributions: